iWriteGigs

 A close his or her eyes and discriminate between dull and sharp.

-B close his or her eyes and jump on one foot.
+B close his or her eyes and stand erect.

 C touch his or her nose with one finger.